 C. Yes, but we need to establish some rules

 B. Depends on what time of the year it is

-5. How involved should a mother be with her child who is in college?
+10. How involved should a mother be in her college-going child's life?

 A. Very involved